Terriao/OpenDPC/README.md

 ### Search mode

-The Settings Panel offers a **Search Mode** selector that determines how the harness walks the rate-point ladder:
+The Settings Panel offers a **Search Mode** selector that determines how the module walks the rate-point ladder:

 - **Dichotomizing** *(default)* — the ternary-refinement controller described below. ~4–5 paired comparisons per sequence; the right choice for most subjective studies.
 - **Linear** — exhaustively walks every rate point from r1 to r20 in order, one comparison each. ~20 comparisons per sequence; reserved for **ground-truth calibration**, for validating the Dichotomizing controller against a full-scan reference, or for studies where the full JND distribution (not just the threshold) is of interest.